 Many people with arthritis also experience some level of anxiety, says Smith.
 One 2013 study in chronic pain patients found that almost half had anxiety symptoms severe enough to be considered a clinical disorder.
 What does that have to do with sleep?
 Anxiety is enough to cause insomnia all on its own, but studies also suggest that a lack of sleep—due to all that pain and worry!—can make people more sensitive to pain and worsen the original anxiety.
 Talk about a vicious cycle.

 Clearly, reducing anxiety is one key to getting better quality sleep with arthritis.
-Stress-relief techniques like mindfulness meditation, progressive muscle relaxation, and yoga are all effective options, according to Harvard Women's Health Watch.
-Some antidepressants prescribed for anxiety and depression can also help lessen pain, and there's strong evidence that cognitive behavioral therapy can reduce both anxiety and pain.
+Stress-relief techniques like mindfulness meditation, progressive muscle relaxation, and yoga are all effective options, according to Harvard Women’s Health Watch.
+Some antidepressants prescribed for anxiety and depression can also help lessen pain, and there’s strong evidence that cognitive behavioral therapy can reduce both anxiety and pain.
+(Learn about the connection between rheumatoid arthritis and sleep.)

 How to sleep better when you have arthritis